Borophane as substrate for adsorption of He-4: A journey across dimensionality: Quantum Monte Carlo simulations

-{\em Layer 2.} The second layer is a fluid distributed in separated channels along the $y$ direction, alternate to the HOL sites, as shown by the panels of Fig.~(\ref{fig:snapshots_1}) corresponding to $\mu=-92$.
-Note in particular that the path of nearest neighbor particles are rather delocalized along $y$ and often overlap.
-Further support to the assignemt to a fluid phase comes from the static structure factor, which features characteristic ridges.\cite{moroni21,suppmat} Each channel contains up to 7 $^4$He atoms, i.e. the interatomic distance along $y$ is dictated by the He-He repulsion rather than by the 9-fold periodicity of both the substrate corrugation and the first layer density profile.
+{\em Layer 2.} The second layer is a fluid distributed in separated channels along the $y$ direction, alternate to the HOL sites, as shown by the panels of Fig.~(\ref{fig:snapshots_1}) corresponding to $\mu=-92$~K. Note in particular that the path of nearest neighbor particles are rather delocalized along $y$ and often overlap.
+Further support to the assignment to a fluid phase comes from the static structure factor $S({\bf k})$, which features characteristic ridges.\cite{moroni21,suppmat} Each channel contains up to 7 $^4$He atoms, i.e. the interatomic distance along $y$ is dictated by the He-He repulsion rather than by the 9-fold periodicity of both the substrate corrugation and the first layer density profile.
+This mismatch is instrumental in frustrating a possible solid order and stabilizing instead the observed fluid phase.
 The superfluid fraction is non zero, in the finite samples simulated.
 It is entirely due to intra-channel exchanges, because the $x$ component of the winding number is zero.
 It can be noticed that the superfluid fraction in this second layer has a maximum as function of chemical potential and $\rho_s$ drops as $\mu$ approaches the value for promotion to the next layer.
 This drop can be considered as a precursor of the crystallization of the particles of the second layer when the third layer is formed.
 A similar situation has been studied through PIMC simulations of strongly interacting 2D bosons confined to 1D channels by an external periodic potential modulated along one direction.\cite{yao} Below quantum degeneracy, a 2D-1D dimensional crossover is observed as the amplitude of the external potential increases at fixed particle density.
-The coupling between the 1D channels is further characterized as either coherent or incoherent\cite{yao} when the transverse superfluid fraction has a finite or vanishing value, respectively.
+The coupling between 1D channels is further characterized as either coherent or incoherent\cite{yao} when the transverse superfluid fraction has a finite or vanishing value, respectively.
 Based on this criterion, the $^4$He atoms in the second layer belong to the 1D incoherent regime.